Single vs multi-tenant cloud: key differences and benefits

 The cloud is nothing new.
 It’s been around since the mid-1990s, and many feel the cloud has been responsible for creating an unprecedented cultural shift in how we live our lives.
 However, the cloud itself has changed significantly since those early days and continues to evolve in new and exciting ways.
 And this evolution has had significant implications for brands and manufacturers the world over.

-Before we dive into multi-tenant vs single tenant SaaS, there are a few key terms you need to understand:
+Before we dive into multi-tenant vs single tenant cloud solutions, there are a few key terms you need to understand:

 When researching SaaS products, and particularly the tenancy aspect of these applications, you’ll often see two options mentioned: single-tenant and multi-tenant.
 Let’s explore each of these terms in-depth, and what they both mean for you.